Standard McCully Jar

-Below represents an informative sketch of William McCully found in the History of Allegheny County, Pennsylvania, 1889, Published by A. Warner & Co., Chicago
+This informative sketch below of William McCully was found in the History of Allegheny County, Pennsylvania, 1889

 William McCully.
 Prominent among the old businessmen of Pittsburgh, whose careers of usefulness and honor have now been brought to a close by death, appears the name of William McCully.
 He was born near Shane’s Castle, County Antrim, Ireland, about the year 1800.
 When a mere child he was brought to America by his parents, who settled in Chartiers township, near the house of Robert Woods.
 Shortly after the family removed to Jack’s run, where his father, Thomas McCully, died and was buried in Trinity churchyard.
 His tombstone is still standing.

 William McCully received only the rudiments of an ordinary common-school education and first began to learn the trade of a glass-blower with Thomas Bakewell, on the site of the present B. & O. R. R. depot, at the foot of Grant street, blowing flint-glass only.
 He learned to blow window glass at the O’Hara works on the South Side, opposite the Point.
 In connection with Capt.
 John Hay, he erected a flint-glass factory at the foot of Nineteenth street, on Railroad street, and continued there until the works were submerged in the flood of 1832 when he withdrew, and Capt.
 Hay continued to operate them alone.